-We’re very pleased to announce that we are now Green Small Business certified.
+We’re very pleased to be Green Small Business certified.
 But what does it mean?

-Well, we have written an Environmental Policy Mission Statement which states that:
+Well, we have written an Environmental Policy Mission Statement (you can read it here) which states that:

 We endeavour to: